 Region: Seefeld

-A winter hike is probably not the first thing you think of when you hear Olympiaregion Seefeld.
-However, apart from the famous cross-country ski track, a day on the well-prepared and wide winter hiking trails is the perfect way to explore the high plateau of Seefeld from a completely different side.
-The crunchy snow, the fresh and clear air as well as the sparkling snow cover are amazing.
-I’m definitely going to lace my shoes for a hike through the beautifully deserted Fludertal Valley.
-The hike starts at the village centre Weidach in Leutasch.
-The path then leads to the idyllic nature preserve Wildmoos, where you can watch sporty cross country skiers.
-For those who want to continue a bit further: you can easily hike to the Brunschkopf peak.
-I highly recommend this extra round, as you can enjoy the marvellous 360-degree view of the whole region’s natural setting.
-A feeling of happiness is included in this hike!
-On your way back, you could stop at the Wildmoosalm hut or Lottenseehütte hut for a warm drink or some delicious food.
-Special tip: This trail is also part of a multi-day winter hike trail during which you can explore the whole region on foot – you’ll even stay overnight in a mountain hut! – Martina Nairz
+A winter walk is probably not the first thing you think of when you hear Seefeld.
+However, apart cross-country skiing, a day on the well-maintained winter hiking trails is the perfect way to explore this high plateau from a new perspective.
+The crunchy snow, fresh air and sparkling snow are amazing.
+I’m going to pull on my hiking boots for an adventure through the deserted Fludertal Valley.
+The walk starts in the centre of Weidach.
+The path leads to the idyllic nature preserve of Wildmoos, where you can watch the cross-country skiers gliding across the landscape.
+For those who want to continue a bit further there is the option of continuing to the top of the Brunschkopf mountain.
+I highly recommend this extra loop, as it offers marvellous 360-degree views of the whole region.
+On your way back you can stop at either the Wildmoosalm hut or the Lottenseehütte hut for a warm drink and some hearty local food.
+This trail is also part of a multi-day winter hiking trail which gives winter walkers the opportunity to explore region on foot – including an overnight stay in a mountain hut. – Martina Nairz

 3. Hotel Seebichl: Time to Recharge your Batteries